Inria-Empenn/reproducibility-biblio/README.md

 or
 zotero_email:<your_zotero_email>
 ```
-You should receive a zotero invitation by email giving you access to the library :)
+You should receive a zotero invitation by email giving you access to the library.
 > [!NOTE]
 > The approval process may take a few days